Artist in Residence

-The Artist Residency at St. Gertrude is a month-long opportunity for women visual artists, musicians, and writers to spend time with their practices in a monastic setting amidst the Benedictine Sisters of Cottonwood, Idaho.
-You will live in the Monastery, joining the community in meals and other aspects of community life.
-You will be provided with studio space and your residency should conclude with an informal presentation of your work to the monastic community.
-All meals are provided as well as a private room with a private bathroom.
+The Artist in Residence program at the Center for Benedictine Life at the Monastery of St. Gertrude is a month-long opportunity for women visual artists, musicians, and writers to spend time with their practices in a monastic setting amidst the Benedictine Sisters of Cottonwood, Idaho.
+The artist in residence lives in the Monastery, joining the community in meals and other aspects of community life.
+Studio space is provided, and the residency should conclude with an informal presentation of work to the monastic community.
+A private room with a private bathroom is provided.
 There is no fee to apply or participate.

 How to Apply

 - Completed Application (request an application with the form below)

 - 10 images of your work or up to 20 minutes of video or audio (on CD or as a link to your website)